galagithub/btt_relay_os/README.md

 > <p>At any time, if enabled, the short-circuit protection will engage when 5V_IN signal is lower than 4.5 Volts.
 Power to the printer will be cut until reset or full poweroff.</p>

 > [!TIP]
 > <p>The relay can be reset at any time from any state by shorting the RESET pin on board to relay 5V pin momentarily.
-If these 2 pins are always shorted, then the relay is disabled, thus providing power to the printer with no control over it.
-Relay states are signaled via on-board leds.</p>
+If these 2 pins are always shorted, then the relay is disabled, thus providing power to the printer with no control over it.</p>

+> [!TIP]
+> <p>Relay states are signaled via on-board leds.</p>

 ### To build:
 1) install git